-Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Ban Together To Support Him
+Luke Perry Rep Offers Update About His Condition As ‘90210’ Co-Stars Band Together To Support Him

-Luke Perry fans were shocked to learn he’d suffered a massive stroke just days ago.
+Luke Perry fans were shocked to learn that he suffered a massive stroke just days ago.
 According to TMZ, the famed Beverly Hills 90210 actor suffered a massive stroke following a reported cancer scare.
 For the last three days, Luke Perry has been hospitalized and very little has been said about his condition.
 However, Luke’s representative has offered a brief update.

-According to Fox News, the representative, Arnold Robinson, has indicated that Luke Perry is still hospitalized and being observed.
+According to The River 105.9, the representative, Arnold Robinson, has indicated that Luke Perry is still hospitalized and being observed.

 “Mr. Perry is currently under observation at the hospital,” the rep said.